Toolkit ShelfFind

 Client Profitability Calculator

-Use this client profitability calculator to see whether a client, account, or retainer is profitable after delivery time, support time, tools, and pass-through costs.
+Use this client profitability calculator to see whether a client, account, or retainer is profitable by comparing revenue per hour, profit per hour, delivery load, support time, tools, and pass-through costs.

 Live calculator